chicoferreira/cg-essay/main.typ

 = Introduction

-Real-time simulation and rendering of water remain some of the most computationally intensive challenges in computer graphics due to water's complex and dynamic physical properties.
+Real-time simulation and rendering of water remain some of the most challenging tasks in computer graphics due to water's complex and dynamic physical properties.
 Achieving a realistic portrayal traditionally involves particle-based simulations, yet this method is impractical for real-time applications due to computational costs.
 Consequently, developers must rely on creative approximations and strategic optimizations to simulate water convincingly within strict performance constraints.
 This paper reviews various sophisticated approaches to water rendering, balancing visual fidelity and computational efficiency, crucial for interactive applications such as video games.

 #figure(
   image("imgs/thelastofusp2mainmenu.png"),